Improving Admin Center setup and deployment times

 • Surface the priority of each setting on the app setup page

-Design option B
+Design Flow B

 • Sort each setting into a guided wizard